zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
-It is not necessary for the Gateway service to provide different routing patterns for the central discovery service.
+It is not necessary for the Gateway service to provide different routing patterns for the Central Discovery service.
 These metadata can be the same for every cluster.
 :::

 ### Static Onboarding for domain Gateways (deprecated)